BALLYMENA 1914-1918

 Private John Weir has been reported to be a prisoner of war at Senegar, Germany.

-Private W. McIlroy of Alfred Street (pictured above) who was also reported missing has been wounded but has rejoined his regiment, the Royal Inniskilling Fusiliers.
+Private W. McIlroy of Alfred Street who was also reported missing has been wounded but has rejoined his regiment, the Royal Inniskilling Fusiliers.

 Ballymena Observer November 13, 1914

-ALLISON, William, 7864, Private, 1 Royal Irish Fusiliers, died at home, November 14, 1914.
-Born Ballymena enlisted Belfast and lived Drogheda.
+ALLISON, William, 17864, Private, 1 Royal Irish Fusiliers, died at home, November 14, 1914.
+He was born in Ballymena, enlisted in Belfast, and he lived in Drogheda.

 Two brothers killed and one wounded

-INFORMATION has been received in Ballymena that L.cpl.
-Robert Black, of the 2nd Btn.
+INFORMATION has been received in Ballymena that Lance Corporal Robert Black, of the 2nd Bn.
 Highland Light Infantry, who was previously reported wounded and missing, is now reported killed.
-L.cpl.
-Black comes from Ballygarvey, Ballymena and his brother, Private W. Black, of the same regiment, was killed at the front some months ago.
+Lance Corporal Black comes from Ballygarvey, Ballymena, and his brother, Private W. Black of the same regiment, was killed at the front some months ago.
 Another brother, Private Jerry Black of the Connaught Rangers, was wounded early in the war.

-ALLEN Charles, 1535, Private, 1 Irish Guards, KIA, November 18, 1914, listed on Ypres (Menin Gate) Memorial.
-Born Belfast, enlisted Ballymena, 29-year-old son of Elizabeth of Alexander Street, Ballymena.
-Wife Matilda at Dervock.
+ALLEN, Charles, 1535, Private, 1st Irish Guards, was killed in action on November 18, 1914, and his name is on Ypres (Menin Gate) Memorial.
+He was born in Belfast and enlisted in Ballymena.
+He was the 29-year-old son of Elizabeth of Alexander Street, Ballymena, and his wife Matilda at Dervock, Co Antrim.

 Any news is good news ...